TosbackCgusBridge-Bot/CGUs-versions/Vimeo/Privacy Policy.md

 14.2 GDPR (EEA Users)

 This **Section 14.2** applies only to natural persons residing in the European Economic Area (for the purpose of this section only, "you" or "your" shall be limited accordingly).
 It is Vimeo's policy to comply with the EU's General Data Protection Regulation (GDPR).
-In accordance with the GDPR, we may transfer your personal information from your home country to the U.S. (or other countries) based upon the following legal frameworks:
+In accordance with the GDPR, we may transfer your personal information from your home country to the U.S. (or other countries) based upon the following legal bases:

-*   Legitimate business interests: We could not provide our services or comply with our obligations to you without transferring your personal information to the U.S.
+*   Legitimate business interests: We could not provide our services or comply with our legal obligations without transferring your personal information to the U.S.
-*   Consent: We may transfer your personal information when we receive your express, revocable consent.
 *   Our use of Standard Contractual Clauses (also known as "Model Clauses") where appropriate.
-*   The EU-U.S. and Swiss-U.S. Privacy Shield frameworks, as described further below.
+*   Our certification and adherence to the EU-U.S. and Swiss-U.S. Privacy Shield frameworks, as described further below.

 You have the right to: opt out of non-essential cookies (see our Cookie Policy). access, correct, delete, restrict, or object to our use of your personal information. be forgotten. port your data. and withdraw consents.
 We enable exercise of these rights primarily through our services (which we reserve the right to modify).
 For example, we allow users to change their information, download their videos, and close their accounts.
 We also fulfil our obligations in response to direct requests.
 We will endeavor to process requests within one month.
 Please note that we may not be able to comply with requests to the extent that they would cause us to violate any law or infringe any other person's rights.
 We reserve the right to request appropriate identification.
 We will process requests free of charge unless they would impose an unreasonable cost on us.